 For more information about ATMs in Vietnam and other subjects relating to managing your cash while here, check out our post on money in Vietnam.

 |Leather Handbag||500k||3 million|

 How much things cost in Vietnam depends on where you shop.
-Items at a local market may awe you with their low prices, but shopping in a luxury mall will be more expensive than a Western mall.
-You may pay 40,000 VND ($1.70) for a low-quality silk-print t-shirt at the local market, for example, and 450,000 VND ($20) for a higher-quality t-shirt at the mall.
+Items at a local market may awe you with their low prices, but shopping in a luxury mall will often be more expensive than it would be at a mall back home.
+You may pay 40,000 VND ($1.66) for a low-quality silk-print t-shirt at the local market, for example, and 450,000 VND ($18.75) for a higher-quality t-shirt at the mall.